Why Women Retire With Less Money Than Men

 The Interaction Between Inflation and Time

-Thus, living longer means being more exposed to the long-run effects of inflation without the adequate instruments to mitigate them.
+Thus, living longer means being more exposed to the long-run effects of inflation without adequate instruments to mitigate them.

 Widowhood and the Loss of Shared Income